 Valence projections correlate strongly with human ratings, reaching $r = 0.71$ ($\rho = 0.69$) at layer~6.
-This is substantial given that we compare single-word activations against human judgments that may incorporate implicit contextual associations.
 Arousal projections show weaker correlations, peaking at $r = 0.23$ ($\rho = 0.22$) at layer~7.
-This asymmetry, where valence is far more predictable than arousal from decontextualized words, aligns with prior findings in affective computing~\citep{snefjella2016delivery,delatorre2019contextaffectivenorms,debruyne2021annotatingvad,mendes2023quantifyingvalencearousaltext,choi2026latentstructureaffectiverepresentations}: arousal depends heavily on situational context that isolated words cannot provide, whereas valence is more stably encoded in lexical semantics.
-Both correlations are highly significant ($p < 10^{-16}$), confirming that VA axes capture human-interpretable affective dimensions.
+This asymmetry, where valence is more predictable than arousal from de-contextualized words, aligns with prior findings in affective computing~\citep{snefjella2016delivery,delatorre2019contextaffectivenorms,debruyne2021annotatingvad,mendes2023quantifyingvalencearousaltext,choi2026latentstructureaffectiverepresentations}: arousal depends on situational context that isolated words cannot provide, whereas valence is more stably encoded in lexical semantics.
+Both correlations are significant ($p < 10^{-16}$), supporting that the VA axes capture human-interpretable affective dimensions.